North Fork Pacheco Creek: Ecology

 The construction of the North Fork Dam to create Pacheco Reservoir in 1939 created an impassable barrier to in-migrating steelhead trout (Oncorhynchus mykiss), preventing access to over 12 mi of stream consisting of the mainstem of North Fork Pacheco Creek below its confluence with Mississippi Creek.
+These fish belong to the South-Central California Coast Steelhead distinct population segment which have been federally listed as threatened since 1997.

 In 1973 Fish and Game Warden W. I. Donahue reported that "high quality spawning and rearing habitat with perennial flow occurred upstream from Pacheco Dam on the North Fork, but was unavailable to steelhead because of the dam."
 In contrast, in his 1970's PhD thesis, Professor Jerry Smith of San Jose State University observed that the North Fork above the dam has only short very warm reaches of regularly intermittent habitat unlikely to support trout.
 He also observed that a stair-step gorge with impassable chutes and bedrock pools below a waterfall were located just above the Kaiser-Aetna Road crossing and below the confluence of Mississippi Creek and North Fork Pacheco Creek (today's Brem Horse Camp in Henry Coe State Park) would be a barrier to adult trout upstream passage.
 The only trout he observed in the North Fork Pacheco Creek watershed were in Mississippi Reservoir, where the previous owner of the ranch (acquired by the Park in 1983) had stocked trout.
-However, his observations date only to the 1970's, over 30 years since Pacheco Dam was built.
-Smith cited earlier historical observer records, dating to pre-dam conditions in the 1920's, indicating the presence of trout in upper creek reaches now within Henry Coe State Park.
+However, his observations date only to the late 1970s, over 30 years after Pacheco Dam was built.
+Smith cited earlier historical observer records, dating to pre-dam conditions in the 1920s, indicating the presence of trout in upper creek reaches now within Henry Coe State Park.
 Robert Brem's family, according to his nearly 90-year-old uncle, regularly fished for trout and swam in large perennial pools on their ranch at the "Hole in the Rock" below the confluence of Mississippi Creek and the North Fork Pacheco Creek mainstem, the same pools described by Professor Smith below the Brem Horse Camp and above Kaiser-Aetna Road.
 Mr. Brem also stated (personal communication) that steelhead smolts moved downstream before the North Fork dried up.